Retired Not Out, Paul Chappell's Journal

 The station is obviously closed while the works are taking place.
 It closed on the 30th of August and is not due to reopen until the 28th of September.

 While closed, there are lots of replacement buses.
 People wanting through trains to Manchester and Leeds are being bused to Brighouse, to catch a train there.
-Local services to Stalybridge have a bus replacement service, stopping at all stations enroute.
+Local services to Stalybridge have a bus replacement service, stopping at stations enroute.
 A lot, lot slower than the rail service.
 Similar arrangements are in place for the local trains to Sheffield, Wakefield, Leeds and Bradford.

 First Published: 7th September 2025